 Don’t blow this off: Your microloan’s dispersal may depend on it.

-Step 3: Submit your application and wait for a decision.
+Step 3: Submit your request and wait for a decision.

-The intermediary loan officer can help walk you through the application process.
+The intermediary loan officer can help walk you through the process.

-Once you submit your application, be prepared to wait a while.
+Once you submit your request, be prepared to wait a while.

 Both the organization you submitted to and the SBA itself must approve your loan before you receive funds.